-- 23. Auditors appointed by Audit Scotland must comply with the Code of Audit Practice.
+25. Auditors appointed by Audit Scotland must comply with the Code of Audit Practice.
 When auditing the financial statements auditors must also comply with professional standards issued by the Financial Reporting Council and those of the professional accountancy bodies.
 These standards impose stringent rules to ensure the independence and objectivity of auditors.
 Audit Scotland has in place robust arrangements to ensure compliance with these standards including an annual "fit and proper" declaration for all members of staff.
-The arrangements are overseen by the Assistant Auditor General, who serves as Audit Scotland's Ethics Partner. - 24.
-The engagement lead for the Authority is Bruce Crosbie, Senior Audit Manager.
-Auditing and ethical standards require the appointed auditor to communicate any relationships that may affect the independence and objectivity of audit staff.
-We are not aware of any such relationships pertaining to the audit of Authority.
+The arrangements are overseen by the Assistant Auditor General, who serves as Audit Scotland's Ethics Partner.

+26. The engagement lead for the Board is Bruce Crosbie, Senior Audit Manager.
+We are required to communicate any relationships that may affect the independence and objectivity of audit staff.
+In significant cases we would change the audit team, however where there are potential issues that are not fundamental to the delivery of the audit, we advise officer of the circumstances and of the steps we have taken to manage this.
+We are not aware of any such relationships pertaining to the audit of the Board.